How to adjust a roll former ??

 With a working knowledge of the roll forming machine configuration and the roll former setup procedures, the root cause of many problems can determine at the plant level.
 Generally, the most important factor to keep in mind is that roll-forming issues must approach from a systematic point of view.
 That is, everything must consider from the incoming material properties, lubrication, roll former setup, uncoiler, and cut-off methods to the inspection details of the finished product.
 All or any of these factors can impact the acceptance of the finished part.

-Important questions about adjusting the roll forming machine :
+adjusting the roll forming machine :

 What are the Tool Gap Settings?